torchnyu/blog/_drafts/2020-02-11-good-code-and-giving-a-damn.md

 proclamations shouted down from the hilltops? *Thou shall not name a function with less than 5 characters or more than 20*.
 But that's not how good code works.
 You need to develop your own opinions and your own taste in code.
-Otherwise when you're going through.
+Otherwise you're not writing good code; you're just obeying a religion.

 One good way to practice readability is to read code.
 You can see which code you think is readable and which code you think is